Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Approach

-We build upon the idea presented in ROSA \cite{silva_rosa_2025} by using a set of\textbf{self-adaptation rules} $R$ to describe when and how to resolve an uncertainty.
-Equally to ROSA, the rules are part of the knowledge in the \ac{mapek} loop.
-In our approach, we extend the idea by the following: (1) Each rule $r\in R$ can have multiple strategies $S_r$ that can be used to solve different uncertainties that lead to the same symptom.
-(2) Each rule has a criticality level $c_r$ to prioritize in case multiple uncertainties occur simultaneously.
-(3) Based on the criticality level $c_r$ of a rule $r$ and the dependencies between the \ac{ros} nodes in the managed subsystem, we can select multiple strategies $s\in S_r$ at once as long as they do not interfere with each other (see \Cref{ssec:metho_managing_system}).
+We build upon the idea presented in ROSA \cite{silva_rosa_2025} by using a set of \textbf{self-adaptation rules} $R$ to describe when and how to resolve a failure.
+The rules are part of the knowledge in the \ac{mapek} loop \revtext{and require domain knowledge about architectural and behavioral characteristics of the managed system}.
+In our approach, we extend the idea by the following: (1) Each rule $r\in R$ can have multiple strategies $S_r$ that can be used to solve different faults that lead to the same failure.
+(2) Each rule has a criticality level $l_r$ to prioritize in case multiple failures are detected simultaneously.
+(3) Based on the criticality level $l_r$ of a rule $r$ and the dependencies between the components in the managed subsystem, we can select multiple strategies $s\in S_r$ at once as long as they do not interfere with each other (see \Cref{ssec:metho_managing_system}).